oottppxx/enigma2/zgemmah7/README.txt

 nice and relatively generic, but I didn't really work on this as it seemed to be a lot more work and maybe a bit over my head.

+Better yet, have a kernel boot with a nice initramfs that only needs to allow some form of network access and mounting the boot partition to edit the STARTUP* files.